explainers-by-googlers/promisify-scroll/README.md

 ## Use cases

-[Describe in detail what problems end-users are facing, which this project is trying to solve.
+[TODO: Describe in detail what problems end-users are facing, which this project is trying to solve.
 A common mistake in this section is to take a web developer's or server operator's perspective, which makes reviewers worry that the proposal will violate [RFC 8890, The Internet is for End Users](https://www.rfc-editor.org/rfc/rfc8890).]